Want to speed up WordPress?

-And with that, we’ve come to the end of our WordPress speed up guide.
+And with that, we’ve come to the end of our WordPress speed optimization guide.

-And again, while we’ve gone into a ton of detail, it’s important to remember that you don’t have to implement every single tip on this list to get a fast-loading site.
+While we’ve gone into a lot of detail, it’s important to remember that you don’t have to implement every single tip on this list to get a fast-loading site.